-- 1. By signing and submitting this proposal (contract), the prospective primary participant is providing the certification set out below. - 2.
+- 1. By signing and submitting this proposal (contract), the prospective primary participant is providing the certification set out below: - 2.
 The Inability of a person to provide the certification required below will not necessarily result in denial of participation in this covered transaction.
 If necessary, the prospective participant shall submit an explanation of why it cannot provide the certification.
 The certification or explanation will be considered in connection with the NH Department of Health and Human Services' (OHHS) determination whether to enter into this transaction.
 However, failure of the prospective primary participant to furnish a certification or an explanation shall disqualify such person from participation in this transaction. - 3.
 The certification in this clause is a material representation of fact upon which reliance was placed when DHHS determined to enter into this transaction.
 If it is later determined that the prospective primary participant knowingly rendered an erroneous certification, in addition to other remedies available to the Federal Government, DHHS may terminate this transaction for cause or default. - 4.
-The prospective primary participant shall provide immediate written notice to the DHHS agency to whom this proposal (contract) is submitted if all any time the prospective primary participant learns that its certification was erroneous when submitted or has become erroneous by reason of changed circumstances. - 5.
-The terms "covered transaction," "debarred," "suspended," "ineligible," "lower tier covered transaction," "participant," "person," "primary covered transaction," "principal," "proposal," and "voluntarily excluded," as used in this clause, have the meanings set out in the Definitions and Coverage sections of the rules implementing Executive Order 12549: 45 CFR Part 76.
+The prospective primary participant shall provide immediate written notice to the DHHS agency to whom this proposal (contract) is submitted if at any time the prospective primary participant loarns that its certification was erroneous when submitted or has become erroneous by reason of changed circumstances. - 5.
+The terms "covered transaction," "debarred," "suspended," "ineligible," "lower tier covered transaction," "participant," "person," "primary covered transaction," "principal," "proposal," and "voluntarily excluded," as used in this clause, have the meanings set out in the Definitions and Coverage sections of the rules implementing Executive Order 12549: 45:CFR Part 76.
 See the attached definitions: - 6.
 The prospective primary participant agrees by submitting this proposal (contract) that, should the proposed covered transaction be entered into, it shall not knowingly enter into any lower tier covered transaction with a person who is debarred, suspended, declared ineligible, or voluntarily excluded from participation in this covered transaction, unless authorized by DHHS. - 7.
-The prospective primary participant further agrees by submitting this proposal that it will include the clause titled "Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transactions," provided by DHHS, without modification, in all lower tier covered transactions and in all solicitations for lower tier covered transactions. - 8.
-A participant in a covered transaction may rely upon a certification of a prospective participant in a lower tier covered transaction that it is not debarred, suspended, ineligible, or involuntarily excluded from the covered transaction, unless it knows that the certification is erroneous.
+The prospective primary participant further agrees by submitting this proposal that it will include the clause titled "Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transactions," provided by DHHS, without modification, in all lower tier covered transactions and in all solicitations for lower tier covered transactions. - B. A participant in a covered transaction may rely upon a certification of a prospective participant in a lower tief covered transaction that it is not debarred, suspended, ineligible, or involuntarily excluded from the covered transaction, unless it knows that the certification is erroneous.
 A participant may decide the method and frequency by which it determines the eligibility of its principals.
-Each participant may, but is not required to, check the Nonprocurement List (of excluded parties). - 9.
+Each participant may, but is not required to check the Nonprocurement List (of excluded parties). - 9.
 Nothing contained in the foregoing shall be construed to require establishment of a system of records in order to render in good faith the certification required by this clause.
-The knowledge and \\\\ information of a participant is not required to exceed that which is normally possessed by a prudent person in the ordinary course of business dealings.
+The knowledge and